stanles75/crawl/README.md

-Forked so I can peruse the code and get a feel for how this thing works ^_^
+Forked so I can peruse the code, poke around the edges, and get a feel for how this thing works ^_^

 [![Build Status](https://travis-ci.org/crawl/crawl.svg?branch=master)](https://travis-ci.org/crawl/crawl)